ASchneidman/odml_labs/lab0/README.md

 6. Describe what the script you wrote does (document it.)

 `face_detect.py` takes two optional arguments: a path or `--capture`.
 If a path is provided, an image is loaded from the given path.
 If `--capture` is set, a new image is taken from the camera.
 In either case, if a face is detected, its embedding is compared against an embedding of Alex's face, and the euclidean distance is outputted.
-Also, copy of the image is outputted with landmarks annotated over the face.
+Also, a copy of the image is outputted with landmarks annotated over the face.

 `generate_text.py` loads a pipeline for summarization from Huggingface Transfomers library.
 It loads Distill-BART model to generate the summary of a given text.